Save the Parish Campaign and the Mission in Revision paper GS2222.

 The Save the Parish Campaign was launched by Revd Marcus Walker on 3 August at St Bartholomew’s Smithfield, London.
 It quickly received coverage in the national media and was covered in the Ringing World, 27 August 2021, pp780-781.

-GS2222 is in a consultation phase, until 30 September, and everyone has a right to respond to it.
+GS2222 has been in a consultation phase, until 30 September, and everyone has had a right to respond to it.
 However it is a complex subject with many interrelated facets, so we have linked below not only the main documents but also media coverage.
+A response to GS2222 has been submitted by the Council on behalf of ringing generally.
+This draws on two specific points that bells can be part of keeping churches open, but also that if churches are going to close, bellringers need to be consulted early in the process so that the bells are considered and can be found a new home before it’s too late.
+The Council’s response can be found here.
 Whatever your views, we encourage you to read the documents in the links below.

 This is an important opportunity to engage with your clergy and PCC.
 Find out what their problems are and see if there is anything we as ringers can do.
 Consider being on the PCC!
 The Council, through the Senior Stakeholder Workgroup will concentrate on engaging with the Church at higher levels.
 Simon Linford and I are speaking at the annual DAC Conference in September.